 Here are a few examples of local initiatives.

-In 2009, the Communications Department in Central America identified the need for a better and more efficient means of communication with our employees.
+In 2009, the Communications Department in Central America identified the need for a better and more efficient mean of communication to our employees.
 After conducting surveys across our facilities, television was identified as the communication vehicle of preference by our employees.
 Gildan TV was created in response to this survey and it has become a great tool to provide our employees with information in an easy-to-digest, attention-grabbing manner.

-The Gildan closed-circuit TV system allows plant management to broadcast messages to employees through TV monitors which are located throughout our textile and sewing plants, as well as at our health clinics and cafeterias.
+This closed-circuit TV system allows plant management to broadcast messages to employees through TV monitors which are located throughout our textile and sewing plants, as well as at our health clinics and cafeterias.

 The content that airs on Gildan TV is mainly educational and is developed to strengthen awareness of the Company’s policies, activities, employee success stories, and community programs, among other items.